Research

 We seek to understand how developmental trajectories and physiological histories encode the shapes of living systems.
 In contrast to elastic solids, for example, the molecular interactions underlying cell and tissue mechanics are highly dynamic.
 These dynamics obscure how information can be preserved over time scales much longer than fluctuations in molecular expression and sub-cellular forces, and how information can be transmitted over the length scales of many cells.
 We argue that these hidden answers lie in the mechanochemical feedbacks that give rise to nonreciprocal interactions.
 These interactions enable living systems to exploit features of dynamical systems, such as slowing of dynamics near attractors and action-potential-like mechanochemical excitations, so that they function like mechanical analogs of neural networks.
 We seeks to identify new ways of looking at cell dynamics and the underlying mechanochemical feedbacks so that we may develop dynamical systems theory in the context of tissue morphodynamics.
 This theory will enable us to rationally engineer and control the shapes and dynamics of cells and tissues.

-Researchers in this area are: A. Dinner, M. Gardel, E. Munro P. Littlewood, S. Nagel, S. Vaikuntanathan, V. Vitelli
+Researchers in this area are: A. Dinner, M. Gardel, E. Munro P. Littlewood, N. Mitchell, S. Nagel, S. Vaikuntanathan, V. Vitelli, R. Willett

 Computation in Complex Networks and Environments